 The Babylonians made New Year Resolutions because it was a part of their culture.
 (We, of course, do it because that’s what you do at New Year.)
 But the New Year is particularly good for Resolutions because it is the beginning of a New Year!

 It’s a time to throw away old things and buy new ones.
 For example, in China everyone throws away all their old clothes at New Year and buys new ones.
 This is why the Chinese textile industry is so successful.

 And at New Year in Sweden people throw all their old furniture out of the window and take the Volvo to IKEA to buy new.
 This is why IKEA is so successful.

-The Christian Church also messed things up for a while there in the Dark Ages when they moved the New Year to 25th March, because the Roman New Year celebrated the pagan God, sorry, King, er God-King Janus.
-But once they had properly taken over the Roman Empire the Church realised the error of their ways and sometime in the 1600s, or the 16th century, switched New Year back to 1st January.
+The Christian Church also messed things up for a while there in the Dark Ages.
+They moved New Year to 25th March, because the Roman New Year celebrated the pagan God, sorry, King, er God-King Janus.
+But once they had properly taken over the Roman Empire the Church realised the error of their ways.
+Sometime in the 1600s, or in the 16th century, they switched New Year back to 1st January.

 The British tax authorities, however stuck with March 25th, but then added 10 days to change it to 6th April.
 (Count them!)

 I could go on, but perhaps I’ve made my point?